chrisarg/Task-MemManager/README.md

     Comments    : Default allocator is PerlAlloc, which uses Perl's string functions,
-                  Default init_value is undef ('zero' zeroes out memory, any byte value will initialize memory with that value) Default delayed_gc is 1 (garbage collection is delayed)
+                  Default init_value is undef ('zero' zeroes out memory, any byte value will initialize memory with that value) Default delayed_gc is 1 (garbage collection is delayed) See the comments of each allocator for type constraints of the external buffer (e.g. if CMalloc is used, then the buffer must be a reference to a scalar containing an integer).

 ## extract\_buffer\_region